 Tens of thousands of Vietnamese had died in the war.
 When I got up on Thursday, things were no different in Vietnam despite what millions of us had done the day before.

-Yet what at first seemed like a hopeless global anti-war campaign ended up winning, within two short years, with Nixon withdrawing troops from Vietnam.
+Yet what at first seemed like a hopeless global anti-war campaign with no horizon whatsoever ended up winning, within two short years, with Nixon withdrawing troops from Vietnam.

 The last helicopter would leave Saigon in defeat.